scotty845/WildworksTopScoreServerGit/readme.txt

 app.post('/addScore'

-To Edit Score click on score itself and hit enter when done or click on edit link next to score and hit save when don Edit Scores works with api app.put( '/updateScore/:scoreId/:scoreAmount'
+To Edit Score click on score itself and hit enter when done or click on edit link next to score and hit save when done Edit Scores works with api app.put( '/updateScore/:scoreId/:scoreAmount'